yurykurouski/audio-organizer/README.md

 # Audio files Organizer with Encoding Fix

-This application scans all audio files supported by iPod Classic in directories and subdirectories, reads their metadata using the `music-metadata` package, and organizes them into a proper Artist/Album folder structure.
+This application recursively scans all audio files in directories and subdirectories, reads their metadata using the `music-metadata` package, and organizes them into a proper Artist/Album folder structure.

 ## Features